akrlowicz/ppg-blood-pressure-estimation/README.md

 # ppg-blood-pressure-estimation

-This notebook attempts blood pressure estimation from rPPG signal (remote PPG).
+This notebook attempts blood pressure estimation from PPG signal.
 On the basis of https://arxiv.org/pdf/1705.04524v3.pdf article here LSTMs are used on extracted features from signal.

 # Dataset